 1. Prepare your jars by adding a bit of hot glue onto the bottom of the wick tab and press it firmly into the center of your container.
 If your fingers won’t fit into the jar, use a pen or straw around the wick to stick the tabs down.
 Note: there are many different sizes and types of wicks, so ask for the right size for your particular container at the candle supply store.

 2. Assemble your double boiler and add wax in small pieces.
 Heat over medium heat until the wax is completely melted.

-3. If you are adding colour, add at this stage by dropping in bits of crayon or wax dye until you are happy with the look keeping in mind it will be lighter and more opaque when dry.
-But if you prefer a more natural looking candle (we do!) then the 25% beeswax will add a beautiful warm honey colour to the candles with no artificial color needed.
+3. If you are adding color, do so at this stage by dropping in bits of crayon or wax dye until you are happy with the look, keeping in mind it will be lighter and more opaque when dry.
+But if you prefer a more natural-looking candle, then the 25% beeswax will add a beautiful warm honey color to the candles with no artificial color needed.

-6. If you get depressed area around the wick when cooled, warm up some more wax and pour it into the void.
+7. If you get a depressed area around the wick when cooled, warm up some more wax and pour it into the void.

 8. Allow your candle to cure for 48 hours undisturbed before burning.

 Then, when you fire it up, let the candle burn so that there is a full, wide pool of wax before you blow it out.
 It is said that candles have a memory, so it’s best to let the first burn set the tone for all the rest.

 Can we follow the same ratio of 75% soy wax and 25% beeswax for pillar candles instead of container ones?
 Thank you!

 Can you advise the best ratio of beewax and soy for pillar candles please

 Hi Karen, it depends on a few factors.
 Can I suggest that you reach out to your local candle making supply store?